NBKRedSpy/BtShowXp/README.md

 # BEX XP Cap Workaround

+**Update**:  The default settings of this mod includes a temporary fix for BEX's XP Cap bug.
+This section describes the bug, but is effectively mitigated.

 Please note that the XP Cap bug only affects the "full xp difficulty" by half a skull.
 So if the pilot requires at least a 2 skull mission to get full XP, the bug would require a 2.5 skull mission to get the full XP.
 The Battletech Extended team has confirmed the support ticket.